danielyoureelewis/dictionary_group/README.md

   "context":"A string of English words"
   "word":"of" //the word needs to be in the string but can be in the source language }

+Dependencies (everything but glosbe can bt pip installed - it is just an API call):
+pywsd: used for various implementations of the Lesk algorithm https://github.com/alvations/pywsd
+spacy: Used for stemming mostly.
+English, Spanish, and French language models are required. https://spacy.io/
+NLTK: Used to get definitions required also for pywsd. http://www.nltk.org/
+OxfordDictionary: Used for definitions of stopwords. https://developer.oxforddictionaries.com/
+flask: used for server. http://flask.pocoo.org/
+request: used for server. http://docs.python-requests.org/en/master/
+glosbe: Used for non-english definitions. https://glosbe.com/